 Due to the changing nature of technology available it is impossible to list all technology offenses.
-All questions regarding technology use and violations should be addressed to the Coordinator for Technology who has the authority to classify miscellaneous offenses as Level I, II, or III and to assign consequences accordingly.
+All questions regarding technology use and violations should be addressed to the Director of Operations who has the authority to classify miscellaneous offenses as Level I, II, or III and to assign consequences accordingly.